 In addition to our permanent compost pickup site at the Idaho Botanical Garden, we offer seasonal compost giveback to neighborhood leaders, organizations, associations, or simply motivated neighbors the chance to have compost delivered to their neighborhoods.
-Thank you to the dozens of communities that participated in the Community Compost Giveback Pilot Program this spring.
-Applications are closed for the summer season but check back in late August to apply for the fall season to receive compost in your neighborhood!
-Applications submitted before June 8th will be processed.
+This program is now open for fall 2019 giveback.

 How It Works